|

 the carantaur forest, turned to his double in surprise.

-Legolas, pointedly, running into the Golden Hall, intent
+said Legolas, pointedly, as she ran into the Golden Hall,

 The other elf ducked gracefully beneath a low branch.
 How